bsherwood9/bsherwood9/README.md

 # I'm Brett Sherwood.
 Web Developer.
 QA Engineer.
-Avid Reader.
-Liverpool fan.
+Always Curious.

 ## See more about me and my work on my [portfolio](https://brettsherwood.dev/)